9-2-pursuit/project-full-stack-portfolio/README.md

 ### Project rubric

 In addition to the specific requirements, you should aim to score _Proficient_ on all of the criteria listed below.
-Each rating on the scale, from Developing to Exemplary, is worth 1 point.
+You can get between 1 to 3 points for each rubric.
+Each scale on a rubric is worth 1 point more than the 1 before it.

 #### Code quality